helchr/perfMemPlus/README.md

 =====
 Run buildAll.sh

+This script is designed for Ubuntu 16.04 and may require changes on other systems

-Or build components located in the sub directories individually
+Or build components located in the sub directories individually:

-allocationTracker
+* allocationTracker

-prepareDatabase
+* prepareDatabase

-Perf with python scripting support
+* Perf with python scripting support

-viewer
+* viewer

-Check the subdirectories for detailed instructions
+Check the subdirectories for detailed instructions.

-The profiling part and the viewer can run on different systems so build the components for the appropriate environment
+The profiling part and the viewer can run on different systems so build the components for the appropriate environment.

 Usage